Still Portrait Rules & Regulations

-- Do not block roads or parking lots or prevent other forest preserve visitors from accessing any areas.
+- Park only in designated areas.
+Do not block trails, roads or parking lots or prevent other forest preserve visitors from accessing any areas.
 Your permit does not grant you exclusive use of an area.

 - Do not disrupt Forest Preserve District employees or ask them to deviate from their normal duties to accommodate your shoot.

 - Only photograph contracted participants; do not photograph other forest preserve visitors or Forest Preserve District employees or vehicles.